salcedoe/T2R_mouse_vid_track/README.md

 # Computer Specifications

 Software developed using MATLAB 2014a on a Macintosh computer running OS X 10.9 (Mavericks).
-Data collection was run on a PC computer running Windows 8.0
+Data collection was run on a PC computer running Windows 8.0.
+App may not work on newer versions of MATLAB.